 Direct Loans: Eligibility & Frequency

 Updated October 2013 for the 2013-14 program year.
 Direct Loans: Eligibility and Frequency covers the fundamentals of the Federal Direct Student Loan (Direct Loan) programs, including loan types, loan features, and borrower eligibility.
 With this foundation, learners will then gain an understanding of the calculation of loan amounts, including frequency of borrowing, annual and aggregate loan amounts, and proration.
 The 2013-14 edition illustrates how to implement the new 150 percent limitation on borrowing Direct Subsidized Loans through both instructional text and examples.
 Guide activities such as quick quizzes, learning activities, and reflection questions reinforce key concepts and enhance the learning process.
 Individuals who complete this self-study guide must also complete the self-study guide, Direct Loans: Counseling Requirements and Repayment, to qualify to take a credentialing test on Direct Loans.
-The test is scheduled to be available later this year.
 Order the Direct Loans: Eligibility & Frequency Self-Study Guide (PDF only).

 Direct Loans & FFEL: Repayment & Counseling Requirements

 Updated in August 2013 for the 2013-14 program year.
 Direct Loans & FFEL: Repayment & Counseling Requirements (updated August 2013) introduces the various features of Federal Direct Student Loan (Direct Loan) and Federal Family Education Loan (FFEL) repayment, including repayment plans, deferment options, forbearance, and cancellation.
 The guide also reviews loan forgiveness options, Direct Loan entrance counseling requirements, and exit counseling requirements for both Direct Loan and FFEL borrowers.
 The 2013-14 edition includes relevant information on the new 150 percent limitation on borrowing Direct Subsidized Loans.
 Individuals who complete this self-study guide must also complete the other Direct Loans self-study guide, Direct Loans & FFEL: Eligibility & Frequency, before taking the credential test for Direct Loans.
-The test is scheduled to be available later this year.
 Order the Direct Loans: Repayment & Counseling Requirements Self-Study Guide (PDF only).